diego-lopez8/bgprib_to_prometheus/README.md

-# bgprib_to_es
+# BGP RIB to Prometheus For Arista EOS

-Pulls the BGP RIB into Elasticsearch for Arista Routers
+Pulls the BGP RIB over gNMI and posts into Prometheus, for Arista Routers.

+Tested with: Arista EOS Version 4.31.2F.